 - Compress imagery as much as possible without compromising quality.

 If you want to test your site's performance, check out GTMetrix.
-The free tool allows you to get detailed information on a specific page's overall performance.
+The free tool lets you get detailed information on a specific page's overall performance.

 For an example of a landing page that nails load times, check out the Fantasy Jocks homepage.
 Despite being quite visually intensive and containing many images, the site gets a very impressive score on GTMetrix's standard speed test.